History of Norfolk, Virginia: Antebellum: rebirth, fire, and disease (1783–1861)

 Transportation improvements contributed to growth.
 In 1832 the steam ferry Gosport began service, linking Norfolk and Portsmouth.
 In 1851, the Commonwealth authorized the charter of an 80 mi railroad connecting busy port of Norfolk and the growing industrial city of Petersburg.
 Completed in 1858, this important line was the predecessor of today's Norfolk Southern Railway.

 On June 7, 1855, the ship Benjamin Franklin detoured into Portsmouth for urgent repairs.
 The city's health officer inspected the ship, as was standard practice at the time, and suspected something was awry, despite assurances from the captain that ship was free of disease.
 The officer ordered that the ship be held at anchor in the harbor for 11 days.
 Afterwards, he returned to the ship and allowed it dock under the condition that the ship's hold not be broken.
 Within several days of the ship's docking, however, the first cases of yellow fever appeared in people whose homes were near the wharf.
-By July, the epidemic was in full outbreak and would eventually result in the deaths of over 3,000 people in the region, 2,000 of them in Norfolk.
-At its peak, the epidemic was claiming more than 100 lives a day in Norfolk alone.
-The city's population did not reach that of the 1850 census again until after the Civil War.
+By July, the epidemic was in full outbreak and would eventually result in the deaths of over 2,000 in Norfolk.
+At its peak, the epidemic was claiming more than 100 lives a day, and Norfolk did not recover its population fully until after the end of the American Civil War.
 In 1856 the Sisters of Charity founded St. Vincent's Hospital, in part as a reaction to the previous year's epidemic.